jeonghyeonee/jeonghyeonee.github.io/_posts/2022-10-29-Git-rebase.md

 The answer of the question is that it is up to you to decide which one is best for your particulart situation.

 ### Outro
-In my case, I use `git rebase` to clean up my commits in my local branch.
-Because I commited all of the process, so I want to integrate in 1 commit to tell this project clearly to others.
-In this reason, I use rebase command.
+I use `git rebase` to clean up my commits in my local branch.
+Because I commited all of the process containing I don't want to publish to others, so I want to integrate in 1 commit to tell this project clearly to others.
+In this reason, I used rebase command.

 #### References
 - [Git rebase](https://git-scm.com/docs/git-rebasei)